marmelab/react-admin/docs/FileInput.md

 This prop can also be used to confirm the deletion of items to users.

 The following example shows a react-admin's `Confirm` dialog when clicking the delete button of an `FileInput` item.
 It will interrupt the removal of items if "dataProvider.deleteImages" fails or cancel button is clicked.
+This example asumes the implementation of a `deleteImages` function in the dataProvider.

 ```jsx
 import { Edit, SimpleForm, ImageInput, Confirm, useDataProvider } from 'react-admin';